top of page

 VII.
 Conclusion

-At the same time, the bill confirms that the existing 33% tax on speculative or abnormal transactions remains fully applicable.
-The distinction between normal management of private assets and speculative or professional activity therefore remains crucial and will often be decisive in determining the applicable tax regime.
+The law confirms that the existing 33% tax on speculative or abnormal transactions remains fully in force.
+The distinction between the normal management of private wealth and speculative or professional activity therefore remains crucial in determining the applicable tax regime.

-In practice, the introduction of this capital gains tax will inevitably require taxpayers to provide a broader insight into their crypto transactions and portfolios when reporting their capital gains.
-Combined with the announced focus on data mining and international information exchange, this increases the likelihood of tax audits and information requests.
+The legislator explicitly adopts the FIFO method, allows only limited loss set-off, and maintains strict evidentiary requirements.
+The introduction of the capital gains tax will inevitably require taxpayers to provide broader insight into their crypto transactions and portfolio when filing their tax return.
+Combined with international data exchange mechanisms (DAC8) and data mining, this increases the likelihood of tax audits.

-Careful preparation, accurate record-keeping and a prior analysis of the tax qualification of transactions are therefore essential in anticipation of the entry into force of this new legislation.
-In that regard, we have already published a detailed article setting out how taxpayers can prepare in practice for these new rules, which can be consulted here.
+Careful preparation, accurate record-keeping and a prior assessment of the applicable tax qualification are therefore essential both before and after the entry into force of this new regime.

 FAQ – Capital gains tax on crypto in Belgium